rsokl/Learning_Python/docs/_sources/Module6_Testing/Intro_to_Testing.md.txt

 > Our test suite provides us with a simple and incisive way to dive back into our work.
 > It will point us to any potential incompatibilities that have accumulated over time.
 > It also provides us with a large collection of detailed use-cases of our code;
-> we can read through our tests remind ourselves of the inner-workings of our project.
+> we can read through our tests and remind ourselves of the inner-workings of our project.

 **It will inform the design and usability of our project for the better:**

 > Although it may not be obvious from the outset, writing testable code leads to writing better code.
 > This is, in part, because the process of writing tests gives us the opportunity to actually _use_ our code under varied circumstances.
-> The process of writing tests will help us suss out cumbersome function interfaces, brittle statefulness, and redundant capabilities in our code.
+> The process of writing tests will help us suss out bad design decisions and redundant capabilities in our code.
 Ultimately, if _we_ find it frustrating to use our code within our tests, then surely others will find the code frustrating to use in applied settings.

 **It makes it easier for others to contribute to a project:**

 > Having a healthy test suite lowers the barrier to entry for a project.
 > A contributor can rely on our project's tests to quickly check to see if their changes to our code have broken the project or changed any of its behavior in unexpected ways.

-This all sounds great, but where do we even start the process writing a test suite?
+This all sounds great, but where do we even start the process of writing a test suite?
 Let's begin by seeing what constitutes a basic test function.
 <!-- #endregion -->